BardoQi/Sight/README.md

 * Message: 'Alias Can Not Be Empty!'

-  -- We access the values by alias, so it can not be enpty.
+  -- We access the values by alias, so it can not be empty.

 * Message: 'Mapping Key Can Not Be Empty!'